dbt-labs/docs.getdbt.com/website/docs/docs/deploy/merge-jobs.md

 ## Verify push events in Git

 Merge jobs require push events so make sure they've been enabled in your Git provider, especially if you have an already-existing Git integration.
 However, for a new integration setup, you can skip this check since push events are typically enabled by default.
-Earlier integrations with Git might have been using different default settings.

 <Expandable alt_header="GitHub example" >